UC Davis Marching Band: Structure

 The UC Davis Marching Band has an officer council consisting of 12 student officers, such as the Drum Major, Student Director, and Band Manager (the Big Three), among others, all being equal for voting rights in council meetings.
-Officers are elected by their peers every spring, and serve one- or two-year terms, with the second year requiring a second election.
+Officers are elected by their peers every spring, and serve one year terms.
 The officers work in conjunction with the Faculty directors to manage the band.
 Each section in the band also had two section leaders, who manage their sections and act as a point of contact between the officer council and the general members.

 Participation is open to any and all UC Davis students, with no audition in order to join, and musicians of all experience levels accepted.
 The band is an entirely volunteer organization, and members are not compensated by units or scholarship money of any kind.

 For football games and parades, the UCDMB wears their formal, blue and gold, "full dress" marching uniforms.
 Prior to 2019, for other sports games and most other gigs, members wore their more casual white collared shirt, blue jeans, and button-laden floppy hat outfits, known as the "Mav'rik Band uniform."
 In 2009, the band received new, custom-made full dress uniforms to replace the ones provided for by Warren Mooney in the late 1970s.
 As of the band's restructuring in 2019, when not in "full dress" they wear an "informal uniform" consisting of blue jeans, a navy blue "Cow Shirt," sunglasses, and a UCDMB baseball cap, frequently adorned with buttons.